hashicorp/terraform-website/content/source/docs/enterprise/admin/active-active.html.md

 ## Active/Active Admin Commands

-The Active/Active operational mode disables use of the replicated UI.
+The Active/Active operational mode disables use of the Replicated UI.
 To accommodate this, there are now admin commands to facilitate configuration changes, safe application stops, and producing support bundles.
 There is a new container in the TFE architecture to support this called "tfe-admin".
-You must login to a node in the Active/Active cluster in a terminal mode to run these commands from the command line.
+You must login to a node in the Active/Active cluster using SSH to run these commands from the command line.

 ### Commands